 A. A licensee shall ensure supervision and direct observation of children is provided at all times.
 This supervision occurs through the assignment of qualified staff members who are physically present and working with children.
-The licensee shall maintain the minimum staff/child ratio, except as stated in subsection 27.E, and maximum group size for each age group as listed in the table below:
+The licensee shall maintain the minimum staff-to-child ratio, except as stated in subsection 27.E, and maximum group size for each age group as listed in the table below:

-Age of Child Minimum Staff/Child Ratio Maximum Group Size Infant Under 12 months 1:4 8 Young toddler (1 year old) 12 through 23 months 1:6 12 Older toddler (2 year old) 24 through 35 months 1:8 16 Young preschool child (3 year old) 36 through 47 months 1:10 20 Older preschool child (4 year old) 48 months or older and not yet attending kindergarten or higher 1:12 24 School-age child Attending kindergarten or higher 1:15 1 30 when a currently certified State ance from the minimum staff/child ratio of Delaware teacher is teaching school he licensee shall have and follow a pla -age children i n the when a currently certified State of Delaware teacher is teaching school-age children in the teacher's area of certification.
-The licensee shall have and follow a plan to comply with the staff/child ratio of 1:15 when a certified teacher as described above is not present (such as during planned or unplanned absences, before and after care, etc.).
+Age of Child Minimum Staff-to-child Ratio Maximum Group Size Infant Under 12 months 1:4 8 Young toddler (1 year old) 12 through 23 months 1:6 12 Older toddler (2 year old) 24 through 35 months 1:8 16 Young preschool child (3 year old) 36 through 47 months 1:10 20 Older preschool child (4 year old) 48 months or older and not yet attending kindergarten or higher 1:12 24 School-age child Attending kindergarten or higher 1:15 1 30

+1 A licensee may apply for a variance from the minimum staff-to-child ratio to a staff-to-child ratio of 1:20 when a currently certified State of Delaware teacher is teaching school-age children in the teacher's area of certification.
+The licensee shall have and follow a plan to comply with the staff-to-child ratio of 1:15 when a certified teacher as described above is not present (such as during planned or unplanned absences, before and after care, etc.).
 A copy of the teacher's current certification and the licensee's plan for a teacher's absence must be submitted to OCCL with the Variance Request form.
 No variance from the maximum group size of 30 will be granted.

-- B. A licensee shall maintain the staff/child ratio for infants at all times.
-A staff member shall be assigned to care for specific infants and toddlers within his or her group. - C. For mixed age groups, the staff/child ratio and group size requirements are for the age of the youngest child present. - D. Maximum group size does not have to be maintained when 12 or fewer children are present in the center. - E. During nap times when children one year and older are sleeping, a licensee shall ensure at least half of the required staff members are present and directly observing the children. - 1.
+- B. A licensee shall maintain the staff-to-child ratio for infants at all times.
+A staff member shall be assigned to care for specific infants and toddlers within the staff member's group. - C. For mixed age groups, the staff-to-child ratio and group size requirements are for the age of the youngest child present. - D. While maintaining staff-to-child ratio, maximum group size may be exceeded when 12 or fewer children are present in the center. - E. During nap times when children one year and older are sleeping, a licensee shall ensure at least half of the required staff members are present and directly observing the children. - 1.
 A staff member may not sit between multiple classrooms or areas and monitor groups of napping children. - 2.
-Maximum group size must be maintained.
+Maximum group size may not be exceeded.

 - F. A licensee shall ensure a staff member who is qualified as at least an early childhood teacher is present at all times during the hours of operation.
 A licensee shall have at least two staff present when seven or more children one year and older are present.
-The licensee shall have and follow emergency procedures providing immediate access to emergency services and an additional staff when only one staff member is present with children. - G. A licensee shall ensure infants and toddlers are cared for in rooms and outdoor play areas separate from older children except in the following situations:
+The licensee shall have and follow emergency procedures providing immediate access to emergency services and an additional staff when only one staff member is present with children. - G. A licensee shall ensure infants and toddlers are cared for in rooms and outdoor play areas suitable for these age groups separate from older children except in the following situations: